 The disagreements concerning the status of Arabic are clearly reflected in section 4 of the Basic Law.
 Section 4 does not use the term “official language.”
 Hebrew is the language of the state, while Arabic has a “special status.”
 Furthermore, the law also declares that it does not detract from the status that has been given in practice to the Arabic language before the enactment of the Basic Law.
 This provision is clearly designed to appease some of the opponents of the Basic Law.
 It also implies that the new Basic Law cannot be used to change the Supreme Court's decision in HCJ 4112/99.
 More generally, while there is an expressive demotion of the status of Arabic here, it is not at all clear that the declaration has any immediate practical import.

 Sections 5 and 6 address the relations between Israel and the Jewish people.
 The relations between Israel and the Jewish diaspora have been controversial.
-Historically, there was a movement in Israel—the Canaanites who wished to create a new Hebrew-Israeli nation which will be separate from the Jewish nation.
+Historically, there was a movement in Israel—the Canaanites who wished to create a new Hebrew-Israeli nation which will be separate from the Jewish nation living outside of Israel.
 The famous poet Yonatan Ratosh published a manifesto advocating that there is no bond between Jewish people and the new Hebrew residents in Israel (Ratosh 1943).
 The movement has had some minor successes but it largely disappeared from the Israeli public sphere.
 Sections 5 and 6 emphasize the bond among Jews inside and outside Israel and reject the Canaanite challenge.
 Section 5 states that Israel will be open to Jewish immigration and section 6 speaks of the duties of Israel to act to preserve the cultural historical and religious tradition of the Jewish people in the diaspora.

 Section 7 is the most contentious section in the Basic Law.
 At its beginning, Zionism cherished the value of Jewish settlement of the land.
 The Zionist ideology was partly based upon the ideal of agricultural settlements and, consequently, Zionist organizations bought much land in Israel.
 After Independence, remnants of the ideal of settlement remained in Israeli legislation.
 In particular, the Israel Land Authority leased some of its lands to Jews only, as these lands officially belonged to Jewish organizations, not to the state.
-In a famous decision HCJ 6698/95 (Ka'adan), which can is comprable to the famous Brown v.
+In a famous decision HCJ 6698/95 (Ka'adan), which is comprable to the famous Brown v.
 Board of Education, the Supreme Court declared that the practice of excluding non-Jews from a “Jewish” settlement because they were not Jewish was illegal.
 Since this famous decision, there have been consistent efforts to undo it and revive the legality of taking identity into consideration when admitting families into new communal settlements.
 A law allowing the exclusion of families because of an alleged “threat to the social fabric” passed judicial review because it declared that exclusion based on ethnicity or religion was prohibited.

 At present, section 7 does not explicitly allow separate settlements based on racial, ethnic, or religious identity, as the more extreme proponents of the Basic Law wanted.
 It declares, however, that Jewish settlement is a national value.
 The legal implications of this statement are unclear at this point and, like many other provisions of the Basic Law, hinge upon the interpretation given to this provision by the Supreme Court.